MobileUpLLC/RxPagingLoading/README.md

 )
 ```

-- LoadingAssembled
+### LoadingAssembled

-This implementation is used when there is a `Сompletable` for updating data and a separate stream for receiving data:
+This implementation is for case when there is a separate `Сompletable` to refresh the content and an `Observable` stream for receiving this content updates:

 ```Kotlin
 LoadingAssembled(